ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``vsphere_config.frozen_vm.name``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The name of the frozen VM, or the prefix for a set of frozen VMs.
+The name or the name prefix of the frozen VM.
-Can only be unset when "frozen_vm.resource_pool" is set and pointing to an existing resource pool of Frozen VMs.
+Can only be unset when ``resource_pool`` is set and pointing to an existing resource pool of frozen VMs.

 * **Required:** No
 * **Importance:** Medium